-The Supervisory Board continued to refrain from forming an audit committee or other committees in the fiscal year 2019, because according to its assessment there is neither an increase in efficiency to be expected nor an improved handling of complex issues nor a more efficient or improved execution of tasks of the Supervisory Board in connection with issues about accounting principles, risk management or the audit.
-In addition, corporate law provides that decision-making Supervisory Board committees have to consist of at least three Supervisory Board members.
+The Supervisory Board continued to refrain from forming an audit committee or other committees in the fiscal year 2021, because according to its assessment there is neither an increase in efficiency to be expected nor an improved handling of complex issues nor a more efficient or improved execution of tasks of the Supervisory Board in connection with issues about accounting principles, risk management or the audit.
+In addition, corporate law provides that decision-making Supervisory Board committees have to be comprised of at least three Supervisory Board members.
 For this reason a delegation of tasks is not reasonable, either.

-There were no advisory or other services or work contracts in place between the members of the Supervisory Board and the company in the past business year.
+There were no advisory or other services or work contracts in place between the members of the Supervisory Board and the Company in the past business year.

 All three members of the Supervisory Board are independent in the meaning of the Code.

-According to the bylaws of the Supervisory Board, the Supervisory Board members are obligated to immediately disclose to the Chairperson of the Supervisory Board potential conflicts of interest, which could for example results from an advisory or board function for customers, garantors, creditors or other business partners of the SINGULUS TECHNOLOGIES AG.
+According to the bylaws of the Supervisory Board, the Supervisory Board members are obligated to immediately disclose to the Chairperson of the Supervisory Board potential conflicts of interest, which could for example results from an advisory or board function for customers, guarantors, creditors or other business partners of the SINGULUS TECHNOLOGIES AG.
 No conflicts of interests of members of the Supervisory Board arose during the period under review.

-The Supervisory Board has anchored the competence profile and diversity concept of its composition with respect to for example age, gender, educational and occupational background in the bylaws.
+The Supervisory Board has anchored the diversity concept and competence profile of its composition with respect to for example age, gender, educational and occupational background in the bylaws.
 Accordingly, the Supervisory Board should not recommend anyone for appointment to the Supervisory Board for a tenureexceeding the person’s age of 72.
 Candidates recommended to the Annual General Meeting for appointment to the Supervisory Board should have the following expertise and experience (while not all of the criteria have to be met): (i) know-how of the core business areas, in particular the competitive situation and requirements of customers, (ii) professional expertise with regards to technologic challenges, which are connected with the development of new machines, (iii) experience with complex development projects, (iv) international business experience, also outside of Europe, (v) experience with national and international marketing sales structures, (vi) expertise in the areas capital markets and investor relations and (vii) expertise in the area of mergers & acquisitions.
 At least one member of the Supervisory Board must

 Requirements for the diversity concept with respect to the Executive Board are also fixed in the bylaws of the Supervisory Board.
 Accordingly, the Chairperson of the Supervisory Board coordinates the long-term succession planning for the Executive Board, while a maximum age of 65 years is intended for the members of the Executive Board.
 For the appointment of the Executive Board, the Supervisory Board is also urged to consider diversity aspects.
 This is implemented on a case-by-case basis.